Skip to main content Skip to main navigation

 Using a balance transfer to move multiple credit card and store card debts onto one new card with a lower rate can sometimes be an effective way to save on interest.
 Advantages could include:

-• A 0% p.a. or discounted balance transfer rate – many credit cards offer a low or even 0% p.a. promotional balance transfer rate that lasts for a number of months, which might help you save on the credit card interest you’re already paying.
+• A discounted balance transfer rate – many credit cards offer a low interest rate on balance transfer that lasts for a number of months, which might help you save on the credit card interest you’re already paying.
 If you like, take a look at our current balance transfer offers.

 • A balance transfer repayment plan – a balance transfer can provide a good incentive to pay down your balance before the end of the promotional term, after which the rate switches to one of the card’s standard interest rates.
 Westpac can help you work towards this goal with a SmartPlan, which is like a payment plan for your credit card.